burtonjb/computer-graphics/README.md

 * draw filled images - shape.h methods
 * sampling - aliasing and antialiasing
 * interpolation - for affine transforms - nearest neighbor, linear, bilinear, etc.
+** I think the steps are: invert the affine xform matrix, use interpolation method + inverted matrix to map new pixel back to old image location.
 * gradients (linear and radial)
 * sparse and "dense" images
 * support for alternative color spaces